 - Combine 1 cup chilled heavy cream with 1/3 cup confectioner’s or powdered sugar, along with 1/2 teaspoon vanilla extract and just a tiny pinch of salt.
 Whisk on high speed for 3 minutes, or until stiff peaks form.

 Looking for more amazing breakfast recipes?
 Ideas for brunch?
-Check out these amazing recipes, too!
+Check out some of my other recipes you’re sure to enjoy!

 - Cinnamon Buttermilk Waffles – the fluffiest waffles coated in cinnamon sugar!

-- Very Berry French Toast – make ahead toast baked in the oven!
+- Very Berry French Toast – make-ahead French toast baked in the oven!

 - Berry Dutch Pancake – take your pancake from flat to exciting with this European version!